functionland/wnfs-ios-bindings/README.md

-# wnfs-ios
+# Wnfs iOS bindings
-This is home to the wnfs binding library for the iOS mobile devices.
+This is home to the wnfs bindings library for the iOS mobile devices.
 ## Requirements
 - An OSX environment
 - Latest version of Golang and Gomobile installed